Lauriane27/Eki_Wiki/README.md

 >
 > 3. Go to git-scm.com and download git
 > 4. Go to getcomposer.org and download composer
+>    go to C:\ProgramData\ComposerSetup\bin and move composer.phar into the folder C:\xampp
 > 5. Open XAMPP Control Pannel,
+>   Click Config of the row of Apache and choose php.ini: open with bloc-note and remove the ";" in front of "extension=gd", "extension=ldap" and "extension=zip"
 >   Start Apache
 >   Start MySQL
 > 6. Open > click shell :